GimpTomax/demo/README.md

 I told you to read me!

-But you did not listen.
+But you did not act.